sanjaybh/aircode_api_shopping/docs/en/src/guide/functions/get-params.md

+---
+title: Retrieve GET Parameters | AirCode Docs
+description: AirCode provides a very simple way to pass parameters, whether it is a 'GET' or 'POST' request, just get parameters from 'params'.
+---

 # Retrieve GET Parameters {#intro}

 We recommend using the POST method to call cloud functions because of the more types and the more significant amount of data that can be passed this way.